Tangorin: Education

-Cameron Downs State School is a government primary (Early Childhood-6) school for boys and girls at Hughenden-Muttaburra Road (21.3745°S 144.2788°E).
+Cameron Downs State School is a government primary (Early Childhood-6) school for boys and girls on Cameron Downs School Road off Hughenden-Muttaburra Road (21.3745°S 144.2788°E).
 In 2018, the school had an enrolment of 8 students with 2 teachers and 2 non-teaching staff.

+Hughenden State School is a government primary and secondary school (to Year 12) in neighbouring Hughenden to the north.

+However, some parts of Tangorin would be too distant to attend one or both of these schools.
+The alternatives are distance education and boarding school.